-In South Africa, 7.5m messages and R22bn in trade are transmitted every year via the portals and EDIs used by agriculture supply chain businesses within the Proagrica Network.
+In South Africa, 7.5m messages and R22bn in trade are transmitted every year via the portal and EDI solutions used by agriculture supply chain businesses within the Proagrica Network.
 The extent to which transactions are conducted via integrated data solutions such as these is rapidly increasing and poised to become the new normal for businesses operating in South Africa and beyond.

 For new users, this means connecting your business just once and instantly link to a vast network, already populated by major players in the industry.

 Proagrica’s agriculture network is already utilized by many businesses across the world, keen to take advantage of the benefits it provides in integration and data analytics.

 “Essentially, the solutions are out there,” said Peter Leppan, Regional Director, EMEA at Proagrica.
 “Many of the annoyances and costs we take for granted in business simply don’t have to exist.
 This isn’t speculative.
 The tech exists and can change the agricultural supply chain in African countries.
 It’s simple, it’s powerful and it’s scalable with whatever direction businesses may take.”

 As demonstrated by Proagrica’s move towards 100% connectivity in the agriculture supply chain, an increasing number of businesses are taking advantage of electronically connected solutions.
 These do not just deliver increased profitability, but eliminate many common pitfalls in business that result in lower customer retention, satisfaction, and business growth: